 A sixth measure consisting in aid in the form of direct grants to companies having suffered a decline in turnover of at least 30% in the months of March and April.
-The grants can cover a maximum of 75% of the fixed costs that the companies still had to bear, with a maximum aid amount of approximately EUR 14 million per company (11 June).
+The grants can cover a maximum of 75% of the fixed costs that the companies still had to bear, with a maximum aid amount of approximately EUR 14 million per company.
+The total budget is estimated at EUR 3.7 billion (11 June).
+The scheme has been amended to prolong its application and also cover compensation for turnover decline in the month of May.
+The overall budget has not changed (12 October).